PieterHBoterhoek/Dataterminal/README.md

 - exit (closes the program)

 # Json setup
-- Edit the Json file to add/delete commands.
+- Edit the Json file to add/remove commands.
 - First assign the shortcut (key) for example "yt".
-- Then assign the type so it knows if it is a Url or Steam game.
+- Then assign the type so it knows if it is a Url/Steam game/Response.
-- And to finish up assign the value for Url just copypaste the Url in there, for steam games search the gameId on [SteamDB](https://steamdb.info/) and paste it in.
+- And to finish up assign the value for Url.
+Just copypaste the Url in there, for steam games search the gameId on [SteamDB](https://steamdb.info/) and paste it in.
 - You don't have to recompile.

 # Project Setup
 - Download this project (or just the cli.exe).
 - Compile main.cpp and run it inside your terminal, or just run cli.exe.
-- Alternatively you could set a path in your system enviroments and just type the name in CMD then and it would also work.
+- Alternatively you could set a path in your system enviroments and just type the name in CMD.
-- Enter your commands.json path.
+- Enter your commands.json path, and run a command.

 # Debugging
 If you get a error trying to set your json path, first check if it is spelled correctly.